TeamREPENTOGON/REPENTOGON/README.md

 # License
 REPENTOGON is licensed under the GNU General Public License version 2.

 LibZHL is licensed under the MIT license.
-All contents in the `libzhl` folder are therefore licensed under MIT, with the exceptions of the following files and folders, which are components of REPENTOGON:
+All contents in the `libzhl` and `libzhlgen` folders are therefore licensed under MIT, with the exceptions of the following files and folders, which are components of REPENTOGON:
 * `libzhl/functions` and its contents
 * `libzhl/IsaacRepentance_static.cpp`